-By integrating spectrum sensing and Peak-to-Average-Power-Ratio (PAPR) reduction into a single VLSI (Very-Large-Scale Integration) chip made especially for secondary users, the recommended method addresses a crucial issue in Cognitive Radio Networks (CRNs) [21-22].
-Through the use of proposed models such as clipping or companding, this VLSI approach can enable secondary users to properly sense spectrum that is available while lowering the power fluctuations of their own signal, potentially improving both user integration and spectrum utilization.
+By integrating spectrum sensing and Peak-to-Average-Power-Ratio (PAPR) reduction into a single VLSI (Very-Large-Scale Integration) chip made especially for secondary users, the recommended method addresses a crucial issue in Cognitive Radio Networks (CRNs).
+With proposed models such as clipping or companding, this VLSI approach can enable secondary users to properly sense spectrum that is available while lowering the power fluctuations of their own signal, potentially improving both user integration and spectrum utilization.
 To prevent adding signal distortion or placing undue computational strain on the system, the design must carefully balance the cut-off in between with PAPR reduction and preserving accurate spectrum sensing.

-Figure 2: Proposed Block Diagram
+Figure 2.
+Proposed Block Diagram